pairofdocs/d2-drop-simulator/README.md

 ### Random Seed
 The `Seed` text input field allows setting a random number generator seed (an integer value) so that drops for a series of runs can be reproduced.
 The seed can only be set once for the duration of the app.
 If another seed is wanted the app has to be restarted.

+### Modifying Drop Rates
+Modding the drop rates can be done through the data files in `data-113d/`.
+For example: Meph's drop treasure classes and item probabilities can be edited on line 692 in [TreasureClassEx.txt](https://github.com/pairofdocs/d2-drop-simulator/blob/master/data-113d/TreasureClassEx.txt#L692).
+Once edited, restart dropsim.exe and test.

 ### Credits and Tools